mannprerak2/dart_ffi_bindings_generator/README.md

 - `tool` - Contains script to generate LibClang bindings using FFI tool (dev use only).
 - `example` - Project to demostrate generatiion of bindings for given C header files.

+- `lib/src/code_generator` - Contains code from FFI_TOOL (modified as required)

 ## Building -
-The dynamic library must be generated for this to work, inside this package, use `build.sh` to generate dynamic library for linux
+A dynamic library for must be generated for this to work, inside this package, use `build.sh` to generate dynamic library for linux

 ### Configurations -